etienne-graveyard/tumau/README.md

 ## The context (ctx)

-In tumau the context a way to share data between middleware.
+In tumau the context is a way to share data between middleware.

 ```js
 import { Context, Server, Middleware } from 'tumau';